predictive-analytics-lab/ubuntu-slurm/USAGE.md

 - `--gpu-bind`: bind the job to a specific GPU (see documentation for details)
 - `--gres=<list of resources>`:

   `gres` is for specifying any required resource other than CPUs and main memory (RAM).
 In particular, this includes GPUs.
 To request a GPU, do `--gres=gpu:1`.
 If you know the type of GPU, you can be even more specific: `--gres=gpu:rtx_3090:1`.
-This can also be used to request a fraction of a GPU: `--gres=mps:3`; for more details on that, see below.
+This can also be used to request a fraction of a GPU: `--gres=mps:6`; for more details on that, [see below](#specifying-fractional-gpus).
 - `--job-name=<name>`: name of the job (this name shows up in the queue)
 - `--nodelist=<node name list>`: a comma-separated list of hosts that are acceptable for your job; for example: `--nodelist=goedel`
 - `--mem=<size[units]>`: specify the required memory (RAM) required